Community Enforcement with Endogenous Records: The Baseline Model

-The solution concept is \textit{steady state equilibrium}, or \textit{equilibrium}, which consists of a distribution over records $\mu_i \in \Delta (R_i)$ and a strategy $\sigma_i$ for each population $i \in I$ such that (i) for every $i \in I$, $\sigma_i$ maximizes each player in population $i$'s discounted average payoff when the record distribution is $\mu \equiv \{ \mu_j \}_{j=1}^n$ and the other players use strategy $\sigma_{-i}$ and (ii) the record distribution is $\mu$ when players behave according to $\{\sigma_i\}_{i=1}^n$.
-There exists at least one equilibrium in the repeated game since there exists at least one Nash equilibrium in the stage game and all players playing the stage-game Nash equilibrium regardless of their records is an equilibrium of the repeated game.
-Motivated by robustness concerns, I will introduce a purifiability refinement in Section \ref{sec4} when I present results on the conditions under which players can sustain cooperation.
+The solution concept is steady state equilibrium, or \textit{equilibrium} for short, which consists of a distribution over records $\mu_i \in \Delta (R_i)$ and a strategy $\sigma_i$ for each population $i \in \{1,2\}$ such that (i) for every $i \in \{1,2\}$, $\sigma_i$ maximizes player $i$'s discounted average payoff when the record distribution is $(\mu_1,\mu_2)$ and players in the other population use strategy $\sigma_{-i}$ and (ii) $(\mu_1,\mu_2)$ is a steady state record distribution when players behave according to $\{\sigma_i\}_{i=1}^2$.
+I will introduce stronger solution concepts when presenting positive results.

-\paragraph{Remarks on the Modeling Assumptions:} My baseline model assumes that a player's record is a \textit{sequence} of signals, i.e., it contains information about the \textit{order} with which the signals arrived.
-All my results extend to the case where a player's record only contains information about the number of times that this player has generated each signal (i.e., the \textit{summary statistics}), among the signals that were not erased.

-In my baseline model, each player can only erase his signal in period $t$ by the end of period $t$ but cannot do so after period $t$.
-All my results are robust when players can also erase his period-$t$ signal \textit{after} period $t$.
-My results also extend to the case in which in each period, each player chooses a \textit{subset} of all the signals that he has generated and shows this subset to his current partners before observing the subset of signals presented by his current-period partners.

-My baseline model also assumes that players incur no cost to erase signals.
-My results are robust when they incur an additive cost of erasing signals, as long as that cost is smaller than some cutoff (which depends only on players' stage-game payoffs).